 The rules governing the standards that must be met for management and our auditors to assess our internal control over financial reporting are complex and require significant documentation, testing and possible remediation to meet the detailed standards under the rules.
-During the course of its testing, our management or auditors may identify material weaknesses or deficiencies which may not be remedied in time to meet the detailine imposed by the Sarbanes-Oxley Act.
+During the course of its testing, our management or auditors may identify material weaknesses or deficiencies which may not be remedied in time to meet the deadline imposed by the Sarbanes-Oxley Act.
 These reporting and other obligations place significant demands on our management and administrative and operational resources, including accounting resources.

 Our management is responsible for establishing and maintaining adequate internal control over financial reporting.
-Our internal control over financial reporting is a process designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with accounting principles generally accepted in the United States ("U.S. GAAP").
+Our internal control over financial reporting is a process designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with U.S. GAAP.
 Any failure to maintain effective internal controls could have an adverse effect on our business, financial position, results of operations and growth prospects.